-Maybe you’ve considered refinancing your mortgage, but you’ve only dipped your toe in the exploratory waters.
+Maybe you’ve considered refinancing your mortgage, but haven’t quite decided.
 Is now the right time?
-Will rates stay low?
-Could they go lower?
+Will rates go lower?

 It can be hard to know when to take the plunge.

-Whether you purchased a home recently or bought a home years ago, you probably noticed that average mortgage rates continued to hover near historic lows in early 2021.
+Whether you purchased a home recently or bought a home years ago, you probably know the average mortgage rates now are high compared to the near-historic lows in early 2021.

 But as with any financial rate or data point, it is hard—if not impossible—to time the market or predict the future.